 This exhibit building’s facade is a reconstruction of the Empire Firehouse, which was located at 76 South Second Street (now 375 Second Street) from 1869-1892.
 The History Park replica was dedicated on June 9, 1984.

-Initially, the Empire Company hauled the two-ton steam engine to fire scenes by hand until 1871 when the City Council authorized the purchase of a driver and a team of horses which were kept in stalls at the rear of the firehouse.
-At the sound of an alarm, automatic springs released the stall doors and almost instantly the horses were under their harnesses suspended from the ceiling.
-When the driver seized the reins, the harnesses dropped down on the horses, collars were fastened, and the horses, engines, and firemen were ready to go within a matter of seconds.
+At first, the Empire Company hauled the two-ton steam engine to fire scenes by hand.
+In 1871, the City Council authorized the purchase of a driver and a team of horses to be housed in stalls at the rear of the firehouse.
+The horses’ harnesses were suspended from the ceiling.
+At the sound of an alarm, automatic springs released the stall doors, and the horses were released to move forward under the harnesses.
+When the driver seized the reins, the harnesses dropped down onto the horses, collars were fastened, and the horses, engines, and firemen were ready to go within a matter of seconds.

-For 23 years, the Empire Firehouse served the City of San Jose, until the building was destroyed in July 1892 by a fire that consumed several blocks of the downtown area.
+For 23 years, the Empire Firehouse served the City of San Jose, until July 1892, when the station was destroyed by a fire that consumed several blocks of the downtown area.

 - View archival images of the Empire Firehouse from History San José’s Collection.